 Raymond Scott was born and raised in Charleston, South Carolina.
 As an adult he served in the U.S. Army, in fact, it was the Army that eventually brought Raymond to Arizona where he lives with his wife and two children.
 Raymond shares his Southern roots and love for cooking when he entertains friends and family at home.

-Raymond (now 47) speaks to other dialysis patients and medical professionals about the option of home dialysis and the benefits he has found.
-With a renewed purpose, he and his wife are champions for raising awareness, prevention, living healthy on dialysis, and ultimately are on a mission to expedite research and development of new treatment options – not just to extend Raymond’s life longer but to do the same for countless others.
+Together, the Scott’s educate the public about awareness, prevention, living healthy on dialysis, and are passionate advocates for expedited research and development of regenerative medicine and new treatment options – not just to extend Raymond’s life longer but to do the same for countless others.